-The poem Dedication by Gustavo Perez Firmat is toned with a lot of ironies.
-The first irony is that of the poet saying that he does not belong to English; this I ironical given the fact that he is writing the poem in English.
+The poem “Dedication” by Gustavo Perez Firmat is imbued with a lot of irony.
+The first irony is the poet stating that he does not belong to English; this is ironic given the fact that he is writing the poem in English.

 Don’t belong to English